Police Open Accountable Units In Abuja Stations | Leadership Newspaper

 The Nigeria Police Force has opened Police Accountable Units across the stations in Abuja where citizens can go and lodge complains against any wrong doing by police officers.

-Speaking at the launch of the units, the Commissioner of Police, FCT, Bala Ciroma said this units were open in order to hold police officers accountable if they commit any wrong.
+Speaking at the launch of the units yesterday, the commissioner of Police, FCT, Bala Ciroma said these units were opened in order to hold police officers accountable if they commit any wrong.

 “ We urge you to always supply us with the necessary information that would lead to the arrest of any unpleasant situation.”